 Leicester Jazz House CIC is one of five voluntary jazz organisations, funded by the Arts Council, working cooperatively in the East Midlands under the umbrella of parent organisation EMJAZZ.

 The aim of Leicester Jazz House is to bring jazz music to as wide an audience as possible and make it part of Leicester’s cultural life.
-They do this through the organisation of a programme of high quality gigs, as well as a school-based jazz educational programme for primary schools and a series of jazz workshops for senior schools.
+They do this through the organisation of a programme of high quality gigs, as well as a school-based jazz educational programmes.

 The Leicester Jazz House has developed close working relationships with local venues and actively support Leicester’s local jazz scene.

-In 2016, DMU Music announced a new strategic partnership with Leicester Jazz House, to create the DMU International Jazz Series, bringing the finest international jazz musicians to DMU students, staff and city audiences.
+In 2016, DMU Music announced a new strategic partnership with Leicester Jazz House, to create the DMU International Jazz Series, bringing the finest international jazz musicians to DMU students, staff and city audiences, whilst also providing opportunities for members of the DMU Jazz Band to participate in masterclass workshops with leading international artists.